dsherret/ts-type-info/readme.md

 console.log(myMethod.name); // myMethod
 ```

+If you notice a language feature missing please open [an issue](https://github.com/dsherret/ts-type-info/issues).

 ## Code Generation

 You can work with objects retrieved from "reflection" or start with your own new file definition: